nmatte/OpalORM/README.md

     $ gem install opal_orm

-In the root folder of your project, create a filed named `Rakefile` if you don't have one already.
+In the root folder of your project, create a file named `Rakefile` if you don't have one already.

 Paste the following into your Rakefile: